farahbrunache/travay-colony-vuejs-dapp/README.md

 ## Acceptance Criteria

+### Anyone

-- [x] End user can see a list of jobs
+- [x] Anyone can see a list of jobs
-- [x] End user can post a long-term job
+- [x] Anyone can post a long-term job
+- Anyone can sponsor a job

+### Evaluator

+- Anyone can evaluate a completed job

+### End User

 - End user signs up and receives "x" amount of tokens to begin with
 - End user can see the total amount of coins they've earned
-- End user can create a savings account, that is separate from their account where coins are automatically stored for a long-term job (i.e. ether)
-- End user can create an investment account, that is separate from their account where coins are automatically stored for a long-term job (i.e. bitcoin)
 - End user cannot accumulate debt
-- End user can earn in stable token (i.e. stable coin)
-- End user can upload a photo of work completed
 - End user can see their reputation score
 - End user can evaluate a job

+### Worker

+- Worker can upload a photo of work completed
-- Multiple end users can evaluate a job
+- Worker can mark a job as complete
-- End user can initiate a payout of a job
+- Worker can initiate a payout of a job

+### Manager

 - Manager can modify a job
 - Manager can cancel a job
+- Manager can mark job as completed
-- End user can close a job
+- Manager cannot complete a job they posted
-- End user can sponsor a job
+- Manager can payout a job they posted

 ## Product Road Map